ibmresilient/resilient-community-apps/fn_proofpoint_tap/README.md

   notes of a previous release
 -->
 ### What's new in this Beta
-* Fixed a bug for Get Forensics function when adding a Note the Workflow needed a long time to complete.
+* Fixed a bug for Get Forensics function where adding a Note caused the Workflow a long time to complete.
 * Improved the poller logic and filtering based on score threshold.
 * Improved the documentation.
-* Renamed the names of Rules and Workflows in Resilient UI for better clarity.
+* Renamed the Rules and Workflows for clarity.
 * Updated both jinja2 templates to extract more information from the endpoint.
-* Important note if you are using both Proofpoint TAP and TRAP integrations.
-TAP polls events and TRAP polls incidents, one could be more granular thant the other and you might not need to use both pollers at the same time.
+* NOTE: If using both Proofpoint TAP and TRAP integrations, TAP polls events and TRAP polls incidents.
+One could be more granular than the other; therefore, you might not need to use both pollers at the same time.

 ---